 At the risk of overwhelming your email box two days before Christmas, I wanted to share one last recipe with you to get you in the holiday spirit: peppermint brookies.
 Part cookie, part brownie, these chewy bars are scented with peppermint, studded with Oreo cookies, and seriously full of delicious chocolate flavor.
 You’re definitely going to want to keep reading.

 We’ve talked about brookies before, remember?
-My original brookie recipe was inspired by my childhood memories of a similar dessert I used to enjoy with my Nana.
-Those nostalgic recipes have a way of seeping into the deep corners of your heart, and they always come to mind at special times of year like this.
-These peppermint brookies are similar to the original, except this time, I’ve added the festive flair of peppermint extract and a few crushed Oreos.
+My original brookie recipe was inspired by memories of a dessert I used to enjoy with my Nana.
+Those nostalgic recipes have a way of seeping into the deep corners of your heart; they always come to mind at special times of year like this.
+These peppermint brookies are similar to the original, just with added flair of peppermint extract and a few crushed Oreos.
 Honestly, if you can’t get away with adding Oreos to your desserts during the holidays, when can you?

 Luckily, these peppermint brookies are really simple to make.
-It’s a combination of two stovetop dough that are swirled together in a small baking dish.
+Two stovetop doughs combine to create a chewy and textured bar that is fabulous.
 The end product is similar in texture to a brownie but with all the sweet and saltyness of a chocolate chip cookie.
 If you’re that person who can never decide between a cookie and a brownie, it’s your lucky day.
 These are just the thing you’ll want to make.

 I’m sure we’ll chat again before the new year, but I do want to wish you a really sweet and joyful last few days of 2020.
 There aren’t enough hours, words, tears, or bottles of wine to be able to fully unpack all the things we learned and experienced these past few months, but I do know we have reason for hope and plenty of good things to look forward to.
 My prayer for each of you is that you’d be reminded of the goodness in your life, wherever it happens to exist, and that these coming days, weeks, and the new year would offer you the rest, joy, and love that our world so desperately needs.
 Merry everything to you.